 While Buffalo didn’t invent the fish fry, it certainly feels like a huge part of our culinary identity.
-From fish fry maps featured on our local news channels’ websites, debates over which restaurant has the best one and fish fry crawls, enjoying this lunch or dinner dish is a necessary venture for those looking for the authentic Buffalo experience.
+From fish fry maps featured on our local news channels’ websites, debates over which restaurant has the best one and fish fry trails, enjoying this lunch or dinner dish is a necessary venture for those looking for the authentic Buffalo experience.
 Indeed, you’ll get to know Buffalo better when you start to see and taste the unique cuisine of our City of Good Neighbors, influenced greatly by the many ethnicities and backgrounds of our diverse residents.
 One great place to start, representative of classic Buffalo food fare, is family-owned McPartlan’s Corner (669 Wehrle Drive, Cheektowaga), serving up traditional, home style meals in a friendly, casual atmosphere.
 Their fish fry is highly recommended and certainly not to miss!

 McPartlan’s Corner opened in 1955 in South Buffalo, a neighborhood traditionally known for its large Irish-American community.
 The restaurant then relocated out to Amherst in 1971 where the current location stands.
 Founded by Jim and Louise McPartlan, their five sons now run this comfortable and cozy family-owned business.
 It’s laid back, easy going and offers a pleasant and relaxing dining experience.
 Whether it’s a beer and a chat with patrons seated at the bar or a sit down meal with friends or family, everyone feels welcome at McPartlan’s Corner.
 Renowned for their fresh haddock fish fry shipped directly from Boston, they also offer daily lunch and dinner specials such as traditional corned beef and cabbage, a delicious prime rib dinner, and their hot turkey and gravy sandwich.
 No matter your taste, there’s something on the menu for everyone.